-- A professor insists that a student have sex with him/her in exchange for a good grade.
-This is harassment regardless of whether the student accedes to the request and irrespective of whether a good grade is promised or a bad grade is threatened. - An employee repeatedly sends sexually oriented jokes around on an email list s/he created, even when asked to stop, causing one University employee to avoid the sender on campus and in the building in which they both work. - Explicit sexual pictures are displayed in a co-worker's office or on a computer screen. - Two supervisors frequently 'rate' several employees' bodies and sex appeal, commenting suggestively about their clothing and appearance. - A professor engages students in her class in discussions about their past sexual experiences, yet the conversation is not in any way germane to the subject matter of the class.
-She probes for explicit details, and demands that students answer her, though they are clearly uncomfortable and hesitant. - A student grabbed another student by the hair, then grabbed her breast.
+An employee repeatedly sends sexually oriented jokes around on an email list s/he created, even when asked to stop, causing one University employee to avoid the sender on campus and in the building in which they both work.

+[•] Explicit sexual pictures are displayed in a co-worker's office or on a computer screen.

+Two supervisors frequently 'rate' several employees' bodies and sex appeal, commenting suggestively about their clothing and appearance.

+A professor engages students in her class in discussions about their past sexual experiences, yet the conversation is not in any way germane to the subject matter of the class.
+She probes for explicit details, and demands that students answer her, though they are clearly uncomfortable and hesitant.

+A student grabbed another student by the hair, then grabbed her breast.
 While this is sexual harassment, it is also a form of sexual violence.

-- conditions (either implicitly or explicitly) the provision of an aid, benefit, or service of the University - on an individual's participation in unwelcome sexual conduct.

-2. Hostile Environment Sexual Harassment
+Hostile Environment (Sexual Harassment)

-- unwelcome conduct,18
+- unwelcome conduct18

-- · determined by a reasonable person,
+- determined by a reasonable person

-- · to be so severe, and
+- to be so severe, and

-- · pervasive, and,
+- pervasive, and

-- · objectively offensive,
+- objectively offensive

 - that it effectively denies a person equal access to the University's education program or activity.

-Sexual Assault defined as:
+Sexual Assault

-1) Sex Offenses, Forcible 19:
+Sex Offenses, Forcible 19

-- Any sexual act20 directed against another person,21 - · without the consent of the Complainant, - including instances in which the Complainant is incapable of giving consent.
+- Any sexual act20 directed against another person21 - without the consent of the Complainant - including instances in which the Complainant is incapable of giving consent.